Research Projects at CEAS

 Saunavaara, J (2018) “Arctic Subsea Communications Cables and the Regional Development of Northern Peripheries”, Arctic and North, 32, 2018.
 (Russian version also available: Арктические подводные коммуникационные кабели и региональное развитие северных территорий.)

 Saunavaara, J (2017) “The Changing Arctic and the Development of Hokkaido”, Arctic Yearbook 2017.

 This research project studies South Korea’s role and position in its development partnerships.
-South Korea’s official donor rhetoric points towards more symmetric aid relationships: an emphasis on request-based approach, notions of self-reliance and self-help efforts imply a certain respect for independent, not pre-determined development choices in partner countries.
-However, experiences from recipient countries (e.g. Ethiopia) show that the planning and implementation of Korean ODA remains far from respecting the principle of ownership.
-This contradiction calls for further analysis, and Tanzania has been selected for an in-depth case study.
+South Korea’s official donor rhetoric points towards more symmetric aid relationships: an emphasis on request-based approach, notions of self-reliance and self-help efforts imply a certain respect for independent, not predetermined development choices in partner countries.
+Tanzania’s experience with the SMU programme has been selected for an in-depth case study.

 This research is partly supported by the Seed Program for Korean Studies through the Ministry of Education of the Republic of Korea and the Korean Studies Promotion Service of the Academy of Korean Studies (AKS-2018-INC-2230006).